sharifahmed/spring-boot-and-tdd/README.md

 # spring-boot-and-tdd
-This repository demonstrates how to test spring boot apps
+This repository demonstrates how to test spring boot restful services using Unit Testing and Integration Testing.